 Massachusetts Minimum Fair Wage Law

 Massachusetts Minimum Fair Wage Law sets standards for minimum wages, overtime work and minimum daily hours.
-As of January 1, 2008, the minimum wage in Massachusetts is $8.00 per hour.
+As of January 1, 2016, the minimum wage in Massachusetts is $10.00 per hour, except for tipped employees.
+Tipped employees who receive more than $20 a month in tips can be paid $3.35 per hour so long as when all tips and wages are combined they receive at least minimum wage.
 The minimum wage applies to all employees who are not considered exempt from minimum wage.
-Tipped employees can receive a different minimum wage, provided they meet certain requirements.
 Employees who work more than 40 hours in one week must be paid at least 1.5 times their regular rate of pay, provided they are not in an occupation exempt from overtime pay.

 Massachusetts Blue Laws